Separating merger fact from fiction

 Myth: A merger agreement must solve all the major issues up front

 For instance, a merger agreement might specify new positions to be filled.
-However, the negotiating committee might leave the new executive director or chief executive to finalize the job titles and write detailed job descriptions.
+The negotiating committee, however, might leave the new executive director or chief executive to finalize the job titles and write detailed job descriptions.

 "It's more important to have the process in place than a single document," Litchfield says.
 "Mergers are complex projects, involving lots of stakeholders — both internal and external.
 You can't solve all the issues at one time.
 The most important thing to do first is to create a senior merger team, comprising trustees and executives from both organizations, to lead on developing a merger agreement and a timetable for the process."